neijrr/nextcloud_passwords_handbook_ru/Users/Encryption/Enable-End-to-End-Encryption.md

-The passwords app offers strong end to end encryption which requires anyone trying to decrypt your passwords to know the encryption passphrase.
+The passwords app offers strong end-to-end encryption which requires anyone trying to decrypt your passwords to know the encryption passphrase.

-## Enabling End to End encryption
+## Enabling End-to-End encryption
 > :warning: Some third-party clients do not support encryption

 #### Important Information